hyperledger-solang/solang/docs/language.rst

 When compiling this, Solang will output ``A.wasm`` and ``B.wasm``, along with the ABI files for each contract.

-Often, Solidity source files have a ``pragma solidity`` which specifies the Ethereum Foundation Solidity compiler version.
+Often, Solidity source files start with a ``pragma solidity`` which specifies the Ethereum Foundation Solidity compiler version which is permitted to compile this code.
+Solang does not follow the Ethereum Foundation Solidity compiler version numbering scheme, so these pragma statements are silently ignored.
+There is no need for a ``pragma solidity`` statement when using Solang.

 .. code-block:: javascript

   pragma solidity >=0.4.0 <0.4.8;

-Solang does not follow the Ethereum Foundation Solidity compiler version numbering scheme, so these pragma statements are silently ignored.
-Additionally, we feel that a language should not be locked into a particular compiler, and compiler version.

-All other pragma statements are ignored, but warned about.
+All other pragma statements are ignored, but generate warnings.

 .. note::

   The Ethereum Foundation Solidity compiler can also contain other other elements other than
   contracts: ``import``, ``library``, ``interface``.
-These are not supported yet and these should not be included as they may result in parser errors.
+These are not supported yet.

 Types
 -----